sramekj/win-acl-rs/README.md

         sid::Sid,
     };

     // SCENARIO 1: add FULL access for currently logged user to a given printer ACL

     // get a Security Descriptor of a printer let sd  = SecurityDescriptor::from_handle("My printer", SE_PRINTER)?;

     // get a logged-in user
     let user_sid = Sid::from_logged_in_user()?;
     let mut dacl = sd.dacl()?;

     // ensure permissions are added
     dacl.ensure_permissions(&user_sid, PrinterAccess::FULL, AccessAllowed)?;

     // now, it should contain those permissions assert!(dacl.has_permissions(&user_sid, PrinterAccess::FULL, AccessAllowed));

+    // btw, has_permissions checks for mask coverage, so if it has FULL permissions,
+    // it should also have READ permissions... assert!(dacl.has_permissions(&user_sid, PrinterAccess::READ, AccessAllowed));

     // finally, store the modified Security Descriptor sd.persist("My printer", SE_PRINTER)?;

     // SCENARIO 2: remove FULL access for currently logged user from a given printer ACL

     // get a Security Descriptor of a printer let sd  = SecurityDescriptor::from_handle("My printer", SE_PRINTER)?;

     // get a logged-in user
     let user_sid = Sid::from_logged_in_user()?;
     let mut dacl = sd.dacl()?;

     // ensure permissions are removed
     dacl.remove_permission(&user_sid, PrinterAccess::FULL, AccessAllowed)?;

     // now, it should not contain those permissions assert!(!dacl.has_permissions(&user_sid, PrinterAccess::FULL, AccessAllowed));

     // finally, store the modified Security Descriptor sd.persist("My printer", SE_PRINTER)?;
 ```